 Some of the most common injuries from kitchen accidents include:

-Burns and cuts – Kitchen workers handle hot burners, pans, deep fryers, and grease on a daily basis.
+Burns – Kitchen workers handle hot burners, pans, deep fryers, and grease on a daily basis.
 When the appropriate splash guards, potholders, and pour assist devices are not in place, or when hot steam rises from pots, the workers may sustain burn injuries of varying degrees.